Jeffrey Boam: Indiana Jones and the Last Crusade

 Indiana Jones and the Last Crusade, the third film in the popular Indiana Jones series, went through a flimsy scripting process before Boam was hired to write a draft.
-As early as 1984, George Lucas was playing with the concept of having the fictional archeologist-adventurer encounter the fabled Holy Grail, the cup said to have been used by Jesus Christ during the Last Supper.
+As early as 1984, George Lucas was playing with the concept of having Jones encounter the fabled Holy Grail, the cup said to have been used by Jesus Christ during the Last Supper.
 Director Steven Spielberg rejected Lucas's script outlines, disliking the Grail idea.
 Screenwriter Diane Thomas wrote a haunted house story for Indiana Jones, but Spielberg said that after producing Poltergeist, he did not want to do a similar film.
 Lucas hired Chris Columbus to write a draft for the film, and he submitted Indiana Jones and the Lost City of Sun Wu Kung, a story with evil spirits, ghosts, and demons.
 Again, Spielberg rejected the story as not believable enough.
 Lucas convinced him to go back to the Holy Grail idea, and Menno Meyjes was hired to develop another screenplay.
 The new script focused on the Arthurian legend aspect of the Holy Grail.
 Although the script was not to the liking of Lucas and Spielberg, it had elements that eventually became part of the finished film: the Holy Grail, and the introduction of Indiana Jones's father, Henry Jones Sr.

 Spielberg suggested that Boam write the next draft, and Lucas agreed to it.
 Boam felt some nervousness going into the process.
 He joked that "the battlefield was littered with writers before I came on to the scene.
 There were four or five before me.
 Each writer had their script next to them covered with blood."
 Boam said that when Spielberg called to offer him the job, Spielberg said "something like, 'You wanna get real rich?' and I said, 'Yeah, why?' and he said, 'I think you should do the next Indiana Jones movie.'"
 Boam is reported to have replied to Spielberg's offer by saying, "I just don't know why you didn't come to me before."
 Boam spent two weeks filled with eight-hour days working with Lucas to develop the story.
 The two blocked out all other commitments to create the story, building it "beat by beat".
 Lucas already knew many of the set pieces that were to be in the movie.
 During the two-week story conference, Boam worked to incorporate it all into the new narrative.
 "Jeff was very collaborative," Lucas said, adding, "He'd try to include both Steven's ideas and my ideas, and tried to get what we wanted done."